-What did you do?
-Did you create a list of goals and make a strategy to help you achieve those goals?
+Have you created a list of goals and then develop a marketing strategy to help you achieve those goals?

-Even if you have the most profitable social media plan in existence, it would not put a single dollar in to your pocket if you don’t put it into action – every day.
+Even the most profitable social media strategy in existence would not put a single dollar in to your pocket if you don’t put it into action – every day.

 Occasionally implementing your plan is about as effective as not implementing it at all.
-To get consistent results from your strategy, you need to take action consistently.
+To get consistent results from your social media strategy, you need to take action consistently.